sayanee/intro-to-html-css/readme.md

 List of starting and completed exercises for any beginners getting into html, css and simple javascript.
 These exercises are designed to be taught in small groups accompanied by an instructor for guidance and discussion.

+The lesson numbers are in the seqeuntial order of difficulty and builds on the knowledge of previous lessons.

+##suggested tools

+1. plain text editor e.g. [Sublime Text](http://www.sublimetext.com/3)
+1. browser e.g. [Chrome](https://www.google.com/intl/en/chrome/browser/) with [DevTools](https://developers.google.com/chrome-developer-tools/)

 ##lessons

 1. **text** tags such as `h1`, `h2`, `h3`, `h4`, `h5`, `h6`, `p`, `code`, `blockquote`, `span`